 Regis is committed to ensuring that each individual is known and accepted for who they are.
 We consider this an essential tenet of the founding values of this institution.

-The university is committed to fostering a community that values, is welcoming to and accepting of the range of human experiences such as age, class, ethnicity, race, gender identity, nationality, (dis)ability, religion, sexual orientation, language, personality, communication style, work style, and veteran status.
+The university is committed to fostering a community that values, is welcoming to and accepting of the range of human experiences such as age, class, ethnicity, race, caste, gender identity, nationality, (dis)ability, religion, sexual orientation, language, personality, communication style, work style, and veteran status.
 Other dimensions of diversity include the varying functions and divisions of the university, as well as the variety of environments in which we operate.

 As defined by Association of American Colleges and Universities (AACU), inclusive excellence, is the “active, intentional and ongoing engagement with diversity” using ways that enhance our individual and collective “awareness, content knowledge, and empathetic understanding” of one another without distinction.

 To achieve inclusive excellence as a goal, the entire Regis community aspires to be guided by excellence in our learning, teaching, student development, institutional function, and engagement in the local and global communities.
 The concept of inclusion applies to how we engage with the diversity that our community members bring, so that all can thrive and realize their full potential.
 For us at Regis to achieve the goal of inclusive excellence, we aspire to engage in the following activities:

 As members of the Regis community, we are called to love, serve, and respect each other for who we are, what we believe and value, and where we come from without distinction.
 Inclusive excellence is the cornerstone of the legacy and charism of the university's founders, the Sisters of St. Joseph.
 The dear neighbor is each one of us, and as members of a Catholic institution of higher education, we are called to interrogate, enlighten and transform the society in which we live.